ratmice/lumpy-leandoc/README.md

 on extracting the documentation from lean bytecode.

 Due to the above, you must your **compile sources** with **_lean first_**.
-Documentation will then be generated from the .olean file which lean produces.
+Documentation will then be generated from a .json file which lean produces.

 See Lumpy.toml for an example configuration file.